-The ability to import more water to the region will depend on these projects and additional connection capacity to the East Branch Extension.
-As of 2010, the total turnout capacity of the pipeline is approximately 25 cfs.
+The ability to import and store more water in the region will depend on these projects, additional connection capacity to the East Branch Extension, and additional regional recharge capacity.
+As of 2012, the total turnout capacity of the pipeline is approximately 25 cfs.
 The current pipeline capacity is 16 cfs.
-When EBX 2 goes online in 2015, the total pipeline capacity will be32 cfs.
+When EBX 2 goes online in 2015, the total pipeline capacity will be 32 cfs.
 However, unless additional infrastructure is constructed to be able to convey this additional water out of the pipeline to new or existing recharge facilities, the project will not add appreciably to the region's water resources.